crealime/kottans-frontend/README.md

 - I was surprised how many variations these methods have.
 And I really liked the games.
 - I will use Flexbox and Grid Layout in the future.

+## HTML-CSS-Popup

+- It was a very cool practice!
+New for me was actually using Git in collaboration with mentor.
+- I was pleasantly surprised by the mentor's support.
+Thanks to @kasionio!
+- I experienced great joy after the merge.
+Moving on to a new challenge!

 ## JS Basics

 <details>